Clay-Ferguson/quantizr/docs/user-guide/adv-editing/index.md

 Also for admin-owned content, if a signature fails, that node won't be displayed to the user at all, as an additional safety against database hacks.
 In other words, if a hacker gets all the way inside the Quanta database where they can alter data at will, they still will not be able to cause any of their hacked content to appear on the actual web page, because the only person in possession of the signature key is the admin's actual browser itself, and the admin signature key is not even stored on the server.

+## Verify Signatures

-You can (as the admin) also request a verification of all signatures on an entire branch of the tree, by selecting that branch of the tree, and then `Menu -> Tools -> Verify Signatures`
+You can (as the admin) request a verification of all signatures on an entire branch of the tree, by selecting that branch of the tree, and then `Menu -> Signature -> Verify`

+## Remove Signatures

+You can (as the admin) remove all signatures on an entire branch of the tree, by selecting that branch of the tree, and then `Menu -> Signature -> Remove`

 *todo: Add more info and/or link to page discussing uploading public keys*